 photo credit: awonderedlife.com

 Having a baby is incredibly exciting, and also more than a little terrifying.
 We’ve all heard our share of birth stories, and it’s difficult not to let your imagination get the best of you.
-You’ve probably spent a great deal of time thinking about labor, your ideal birth experience, whether you want a doula or midwife or both, and how the whole scenario will unfold.
+You’ve probably spent a great deal of time thinking about labor, your ideal birth experience, whether you want a doula or midwife or both, whether you want a natural birth or not, and how the whole scenario will unfold.

-The idea of labor can be really scary, and I know you want to do everything you can to make sure both you and your baby are safe—and I’m going to explain why the presence of other women during your labor will make all the difference.
+The idea of labor can be really scary, and I know you want to do everything you can to make sure both you and your baby are safe—and I’m going to explain why your birth plan and the presence of other women during your labor will make all the difference.

 Many of the women in my practice want to have home births, which I absolutely, fully support.
 However, I also want to make sure all women are educated about any possible risks, have a solid birth plan in place for a home birth, AND have a contingency birth plan if they have to go to the hospital.
 Although home births result in fewer maternal interventions, they can also result in higher risks to infants if complications occur.